 DIY Sheet Metal Bending

 With a little ingenuity and some clever CAD work, a laser can cut bend lines in practically any sheet metal part, making it as easy to fold as a paper airplane.
 (Maybe not, but we can dream right?)
 I know, I know, you don’t have a laser cutter either, but we do—seven of them, actually—and we’re happy to share a little known method of leaping over the press brake hurdle and getting your project back on track.
+This doesn’t just work with thin sheet metal.
+You can use this method to bend material that would make a sheet metal bending brake cry.

-Sheet Metal Bending At Home
+How to Bend Sheet Metal At Home

 - Grab an old book off your bookshelf and tear off the back cover (make sure it’s not from the public library, or the one that your Mom gave you for your birthday last year that you have yet to read.)